aws-samples/hyperledger-on-kubernetes/fabric-main/Troubleshooting.md

  1027  sudo openssl x509 -in /opt/share/rca-data/orgs/org7/msp/tlscacerts/ica-org7-org7-7054.pem -noout -text | grep -A1 "Subject Key Identifier"
  1028  sudo openssl x509 -in /opt/share/rca-data/orgs/org7/msp/intermediatecerts/ica-org7-org7-7054.pem -noout -text| grep -A1 "Subject Key Identifier"
  1029  sudo openssl x509 -in /opt/share/rca-data/orgs/org7/msp/cacerts/ica-org7-org7-7054.pem -noout -text | grep -A1 "Subject Key Identifier"

+### Security group - NLB port disappeared from security group
+I had a strange problem whereby Kubernetes created an NLB, which automatically opens a port in the default node group security group.
+There were 2 EC2 worker nodes, both of which were added as targets, and one of these became healthy, since there was only 1 peer1-org1 running.
+The test case ran, and some steps passed, with the rest failing.

+On inspecting the security group it seemed that the port number has changed, and an unknown port was now open, and the NodePort for my peer was no longer in the security group.
+After a couple of minutes both instances became unhealthy.

+I need to rerun fabric-main/README - the whole thing from scratch - and see if the issue resurfaces.

+In addition - the test cases will fail if running a PROD network as the NLB takes about 5 minutes to mark the EC2 instances as healthy.
+Until the NLB has healthy instances it will not route any traffic.
+So we will need to wait until the NLB shows healthy instances.
+Suggest I put a wait time in the script - if PROD - and somehow query the NLB status until it's healthy.